Frankie Biggz: Digital Media and K-pop Production (2020s–present)

+Collaborations with Big Ocean

+As a hearing-impaired music professional, Biggz became a close creative partner for the South Korean musical trio Big Ocean, celebrated as the world's first hard-of-hearing K-pop idol group.
+Biggz served as a key writer for the group's third mini-album, THE GREATEST BATTLE, released in early 2026 under Parastar Entertainment.
+He specifically wrote the lyric for leading track "One Man Army," a pop-punk and hip-hop influenced anthem.
+The members of Big Ocean publicly noted that the song's prominent lyric, "Cause I've always been beaten, but never defeated," was directly inspired by Biggz's own life philosophy as a deaf producer working in the music industry.

+In May 2026, Biggz continued his role as the group's primary producer by helming their digital follow-up single, "Make it up to you," released on major music streaming platforms.
+Rooted in 1970s disco-funk and city pop elements, the track was co-written by the band members to express gratitude towards global fans after the unexpected postponement of their European tour.

 Other Achievements and Collaborations

 Jeff Lorber: Now Is The Time (2010)

 In late 2008, Frankie Biggz contacted EMI for a sample clearance of Jeff Lorber's "Rain Dance" (known for his use by Lil' Kim in her hit "Crush", featuring Lil Cesar & Notorious B.I.G.), that he had used for IreneB's song "I Wanna Fly" (included in "Metamorphosis").
 Not long after, legendary jazz keyboard player Jeff Lorber reached out to IreneB & Frankie Biggz to congratulate them for their work.
 After several conversations between the three, Jeff Lorber and producer Bobby Colomby invited them to participate in his upcoming LP Now Is the Time.

 Frankie Biggz co-wrote with IreneB & Jeff Lorber four songs: "Rain Dance/Wanna Fly", "Sugar Free", "Water Sign" & "Curtains/Before We Go", that IreneB performed in the album.

 On June 1, 2010, "Now Is The Time" was released under Heads Up International record label.
 Produced by Bobby Colomby and Jeff Lorber and with guest appearances by Dave Weckl, Vinnie Colaiuta, Paul Jackson, Jr., Eric Marienthal & Jimmy Haslip.
 The album reached #8 on the Billboard Jazz Album charts.

 On December 1, 2010, "Now Is The Time" was nominated for a Grammy in the Best Contemporary Jazz Album category.